Lightbulb socket: Fluorescent tubular lamp

+Linear tubes are usually equipped on both sides with G13 bi-pin socket (T8, T10, T12) or G5 bi-pin socket (T4, T5).
+Other sockets are used for compact fluorescent lamps.

 Lamp base styles

 Some of the above base styles are now obsolete.
 The trend in recent years has been to design newer bases to reduce waste of raw materials and simplify the replacement process.